CERTCC/Vultron/docs/process_models/report_management.md

     S -->|receive report| R
 ```

-A Participant might choose to pause work on a previously $Accepted$
+A Participant might choose to pause work on a previously _Accepted_
 report after revisiting their prioritization decision.
 When this
-happens, the Participant moves the report to the $Deferred$ state.
+happens, the Participant moves the report to the _Deferred_ state.

 ```mermaid
 graph LR